mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/DMA/DMA_FLASHToRAM/readme.txt

   @endverbatim

 @par Example Description

-This example provides a description of how to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the STM32F0xx DMA HAL & LL API (LL API used for performance improvement).
+How to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the STM32F0xx DMA HAL and LL API.
+The LL API is used for performance improvement.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.